What to do with all those free resources you’ve downloaded

 - How to successfully launch your course, program or product

-… and find a stack of awesome free content.
+… and find a stack of awesome free resources.

 You jump on the list to get said content and it all gets delivered to your inbox via various series of cleverly crafted automated responses.